jbms/sphinx-immaterial/docs/content_tabs.rst

             "content.tabs.link",
         ],

-Include :python:`"navigation.instant"` in the list of :themeconf:`features` to have the synchronized selection persist across separate pages.
+Synchronized selection will automatically persist across separate pages.
+Contradictory to the equivalent implementation in mkdocs-material theme, the :python:`"navigation.instant"` feature does not need to be explicitly specified.

 .. important::
     Linked content tabs must share the same **exact** label.
 Meaning, the argument given to the